DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$redirect`: Redirects resources to a neutered version that has been embedded in those extensions.
 Possible options are listed in [this file](https://github.com/gorhill/uBlock/blob/master/src/js/redirect-engine.js) (AdGuard has a [slightly smaller selection](https://github.com/AdguardTeam/AdguardBrowserExtension/blob/master/Extension/lib/filter/rules/scriptlets/redirects.yml)).
 * `$empty`: Results in a fake empty page or resource being loaded, instead of blocking the resource itself.
 * `$removeparam` (prev. `$queryprune`): Removes URL parameters, e.g. `?tracker=sitecampaignpage`.
 Supports RegEx, but with many differences (One example, is that wildcarding is done with `/^textstart-/` instead of `/textstart-.*/`), since its RegEx blocks based on the parameter *and* its value, and that a lack of `/^` will make it search *anywhere* in that string.
+* `$match-case`: Makes the criteria case-sensitive. uBO only supports it in RegEx entries.

 ## uBlock Origin, Adblock Plus and AdBlock only
 * `##element1,element2:-abp-(has/contains)`: Combines and subjects two elements to the same `:has`/`:has-text` criteria.
 Very bad idea to use in AdGuard, where `element1` is instead blocked in its entirety.